 - 1. Athletes will ride to and from athletic contests in the assigned team vehicle. - 2.
 Students may return from a contest with their parents if the parent signs the student out on the coach's sign-off form.
 Parents may also request their student ride home with a teammate's parents by contacting (either in writing or verbally) the AD prior to the contest. - 3.
 There may be special circumstances that arise in which a participant may be granted permission to deviate from the travel regulations.
 These occurrences will be judged on individual merit and kept to a minimum by the administration. - 4.
 The administration will make the decision to allow special travel arrangements.
 In the event that an administrator is not present the varsity head coach may allow a student only to ride home from a contest with his/her parent or parent of a teammate if proper permission has been granted. - 5.
-All head coaches should establish bus departure times for their season and submit to the athletic director.
+All head coaches should establish bus departure times for their season and submit them to the athletic director.
 The bus times will all be consolidated and forwarded to the Transportation Director. - 6.
-The coach is responsible for the conduct of team members riding in team vehicles.
+The coach is responsible for the conduct of team members riding in team vehicles and removing any trash and recyclables prior to ending the trip.
 At least one coach must ride the team bus to and from all contests. - 7.
-Cheerleaders will be transported on the team bus to out of town games unless prior arrangements have been made with the athletic director.
+Cheerleaders will be transported on the team bus to out-of-town games unless prior arrangements have been made with the athletic director.